 Outputs are white,

 Let me tell you about

 We're thrilled to announce that we have raised a Seed round led by Andreessen Horowitz, with Marc Andreessen and Andrew Chen championing the deal.
-We're also sharing that a million users have used Repl.it in the last month.
+We're also sharing that a million users are now using Repl.it.
 Moreover, our developers have shipped 250,000 websites/apps since our hosting platform launch in March.